 By grooming your dog’s hair, you are not only benefiting its hair, but its overall hygiene is improving.
 Grooming has many benefits; one of them is that you also get to bond with your dog by sharing this experience of care.

-Sometimes, people think that dogs who have long hair are the ones who need grooming, whereas this is entirely wrong because dogs with short hair require grooming as much as dogs with long hair.
+Sometimes, people think dogs with long hair need grooming, but this is entirely wrong.
+Dogs with short hair require grooming as much as dogs with long hair.
 Bathing, brushing, and nail trimming are the basic needs of all dogs, and they deserve good care.

 Methods of caring can vary from dog to dog, but the fundamental element of caring for its hair and nails is not okay to ignore.
 You can constantly groom your dog at home, but if it takes work, you can also take it to the professionals for proper grooming.